Allied health professionals

 A treatment plan must be provided when working with employees of an Australian government agency or statutory authority.

 Comcare can fund an initial five sessions of services for an accepted compensable injury.
-After this, Comcare requires a Physiotherapy Treatment Plan (PDF, 111.5 KB) (PDF, 147.8 KB) or Psychology Treatment Plan (PDF, 150.4 KB) to be submitted.
+After this, Comcare requires you to submit a:

 Significant gaps in treatment